the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 These instructions will link the BinderHub to a [DockerHub](https://hub.docker.com/) Container Registry, and so you will need a DockerHub account as well.
 This will be where BinderHub stores the images it builds.

-> BinderHub also works with Google Container Registry and custom registries.
+> BinderHub also works with Google Container Registry, Azure Container Registry and custom registries.
 > We are using DockerHub as an example.

 ### A Note on Secret Files